Sign2Voice/Sign2Voice/README.md

 - CorrNet processes the input frames and predicts a sequence of glosses, which represent the recognized signs.
 - The output at this stage is a structured sequence of glosses that will later be converted into natural text.

-### 3️⃣ Gloss-to-Text Translation
+### 3️⃣ Sign Language Translation (Gloss-to-Text)
-- The predicted glosses are translated into full sentences using our **Gloss2Text** model.
+- The predicted glosses are translated into full sentences using the **Gloss2Text** model.
 - Gloss2Text ensures that the generated sentences are grammatically correct and contextually meaningful.
-- The final output of this step is a fully structured natural language sentence, making it easier for non-signing people to understand
+- The final output of this step is a fully structured natural language sentence, making it easier for non-signing people to understand.

 ### 4️⃣ Text-to-Speech Conversion (Output)
 - The generated sentence is sent to the OpenAI Text-to-Speech Model via the Audio API.